FlixNFood

 1. Blanch the pork belly in boiling water for 2 minutes; drain and pat dry.

-2. In a heavy pot, melt the sugar in the oil over medium heat until amber — watch it closely.
+2. In a heavy pot or Dutch oven, melt the sugar in the oil over medium heat until amber, 3 to 4 minutes — watch it closely, as it goes from amber to burnt in seconds.
 Add the pork and toss to coat in the caramel.

 3. Add the ginger, scallions, star anise, and cinnamon and stir until fragrant.